Vourhey/hackusama/README.md

 ## How To Transfer Data Between Mars and Earth

-Taking as a basis the principles of allocating territories to private farms in the development of the western United States, we want to give the opportunity to acquire station space on Mars for the inhabitants of the Earth through inter-blockchain communication within the Kusama network.

 Taking into account the result of robot's job must be submitted to the blockchain and finalized between 2 planets, the robot has to save metadate.

-To publish a string of data to IPFS:
+To publish a string of data to IPFS with [Robonomics io](https://github.com/airalab/robonomics#6-robonomics-io):

 ```
 echo "Hello World" | ./robonomics io write ipfs